berehovskyi/apex-stream/docs/Functional-Built-In-Classes-V2/SObjectStringPredicateProvider.md

 ##### `public virtual Predicate endingWith(String value)`

-Creates a predicate that checks if the mapped string value ends with the specified value.
+Creates a predicate that checks if the mapped string value ends with the specified value, respecting case.

 ###### Parameters